- Alison Apotheker

 Michael McDowell has studied literature at various colleges and in the process has received a BA in English from Stanford University, an MA in English from the University of Virginia, and a PhD in English from the University of Oregon.
 His primary areas of interest are nature writing and landscape writing, 19th century American literature of all kinds, and poetry.
 He teaches Survey of American Literature, Survey of English Literature, Literature of the Northwest, Biography and Autobiography, Native American Literatures, Asian American Literatures, Poetry, and Fiction.

 - Melissa Gregory Rue

 Like many people, I am a transplant to Oregon.
 I grew up on a farm outside of Paris, Kentucky and then spent four years sandwiched between cornfields in Ohio at Miami University before moving West.
 I got my start teaching in Eugene, Oregon where I worked as a tutor at a private center for college students with learning disabilities, then moved to Portland to work as a graduate teaching assistant and pursue an M.A. in English Literature at Portland State University.
-Before joining PCC-Rock Creek as a full-time faculty member in 2000, I worked as an adjunct English instructor for PCC’s Rock Creek, SE Center and Cascade campuses and for Marylhurst University and The Pacific Northwest College of Art.
+Before joining PCC-Rock Creek as a full-time faculty member in 2000, I worked as an adjunct English instructor for PCC’s Rock Creek, SE Campus and Cascade campuses and for Marylhurst University and The Pacific Northwest College of Art.
 I also directed the writing centers at Marylhurst University and Clark College in Vancouver.
 I’ve been teaching online classes for the last few years, mostly Writing 121.
 I also teach Introduction to Science Fiction online.
 When I’m not reading student papers, teaching, or working on committees, I’m studying filmmaking at The Northwest Film Center.